Ginger Kerrick Davis

-Ms. Ginger Kerrick of Webster, Texas, was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on March 6, 2019.
-She currently serves as a member on the Academic, Clinical and Student Affairs Committee and the Audit Committee.
+Mrs. Ginger Kerrick Davis of Webster, Texas, was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on March 6, 2019.
+She was named vice chairwoman of the board on Nov.
+17, 2022, where she was nominated and affirmed by a unanimous vote by the board.
+She currently serves as the chairwoman of the Academic, Clinical and Student Affairs Committee.
+She also is a member of the Regents’ Rules Review Committee.
 Her term expires on Jan.
 31, 2025.

-She began working for NASA as a summer intern in 1991 and started her first permanent assignment at Johnson Space Center in May of 1994 as a Materials Research Engineer.
-In 1995, she was reassigned to the Mission Operations Directorate as an instructor for the International Space Station (ISS) Environmental and Life Support System.
-Her responsibilities include training development, simulator development and training conduct for both crew and flight controllers.
+She began working for NASA as a summer intern in 1991 for Johnson Space Center and started her first permanent assignment in May 1994 as a materials research engineer.
+In 1995, she was reassigned to the Mission Operations Directorate as an instructor for the ISS Environmental and Life Support System, training both astronauts and flight controllers.

-Kerrick was recognized by the Texas Governor’s Commission for Women for her outstanding leadership and dedicated service to the nation’s space program, as well as her commitment to inspire others through giving back to her community.
+Kerrick Davis was recognized by the Texas Governor’s Commission for Women for her outstanding leadership and dedicated service to the nation’s space program, as well as her commitment to inspire others through giving back to her community.

-Kerrick was a two-year member (2014-15) of the Board of Directors for the Texas Tech Alumni Association serving on the Scholarship, Chapter Development and Academic Recruitment Committees.
-In 2015, Kerrick taught in the STEM Master of Business Administration program at Texas Tech University’s Rawls College of Business Administration.
+Kerrick Davis was a two-year member (2014-15) of the Board of Directors for the Texas Tech Alumni Association serving on the Scholarship, Chapter Development and Academic Recruitment Committees.
+In 2015, Kerrick Davis taught in the STEM Master of Business Administration program at Texas Tech University’s Rawls College of Business Administration.